 Although breast cancer is the most common cancer found in women, most breast lumps are not cancer.
 In fact, more than 80 percent of them end up being benign.
-But can a woman tell if a lump is cancer by the way it feels?
+But can a woman tell if a breast lump is cancer?

 While the majority of lumps are benign, experts at the Susan F. Smith Center for Women’s Cancers say it is important for women to speak with their doctor if they notice changes to their breasts.